Philip-robinson/api-demo/README.md

 ```
 server.port: 8087
 ```
-and run the jar from the directory it is in then the server will listen on port __8087__
+and run the jar from the directory it is in, then the server will listen on port __8087__

 ## Swagger